rsksmart/devportal/docs/03-node-operators/04-setup/03-configuration/preferences.md

 #### 1. Create a `.conf` file

 You can create a file with the configuration options that you want to replace from the default.
-Default configurations are defined [here](https://github.com/rsksmart/rskj/tree/master/rskj-core/src/main/resources/config).
+Default configurations are defined in the [Config](https://github.com/rsksmart/rskj/tree/master/rskj-core/src/main/resources/config).

 The extension of the file must be `.conf`.
-Check [here](/rsk/node/configure/reference/) for all the configuration option.
+Check [here](/node-operators/setup/configuration/reference/) for all the configuration option.

 As an example, if you want to change the default `database directory`, your config file should only contain: